 Later, Walt Whitman’s Leaves of Grass, challenged our consciousness to explore further within, changing the course of modern poetry and culture:

 For every atom belonging to me as good belongs to you.”

 Langston Hughes was a key figure in what is now known as the “Harlem Renaissance,” and highlighted the lives of working-class African Americans in the 1920’s and 30’s; Allen Ginsberg’s 1956 poem, Howl, a long poem about the decline of the Beats and the increase of materialism in society, shocked many and stirred others to action.
 Sylvia Plath made popular the confessional style of poetry; Robert Frost served as an explorer of social, societal, and philosophic norms; Amiri Baraka used poetry as a weapon during the Civil Rights Movement and was controversially critical of major leaders, white and black.
 Many great poets of the last generations have been musicians: Woody Guthrie, Bob Dylan, Pete Seeger, Joni Mitchell, and Bruce Springsteen.

 Poetry is all around us.
 We respond to the beats, stanzas, and couplets.
 Inspired by this idea, many years ago, we created the Poetry Stencil.

 Embrace poetry everyday by making your own DIY Poetry Tank.
-The stencil is available on our Resource Downloads page.
+The stencil is available on our Maker Supplies and Stencils page.
 Or choose your favorite book of poems to create your own stencil.

 All of the instructions for this top, along with the garment pattern, are available in Alabama Studio Sewing + Design.
-You can find our newest stencil, Poetry, on our Resources page, or you can customize every element of this kit or any of our DIY kits through our Custom DIY page.
+You can find our newest stencil, Poetry, on our Maker Supplies + Stencils page, or you can customize every element of this kit or any of our DIY kits through our Custom DIY page.

 OUR DESIGN CHOICES